GridGain-Demos/spring-data-swagger/docs/springdataswagger.md

 ## Setting Up Environment

-* Java Developer Kit, version 8 or later
+* Java Developer Kit, version 17
-* Apache Maven 3.0 or later
+* Apache Maven 3.6 or later
+* GridGain version 8.9.10 or later
+* Use OpenAPI with Swagger Integration
+* Use GridGain Thin Client
+* Use Spring Boot 2.7.18
+* Use Ignite Spring Data Extension 3
 * Your favorite IDE, such as IntelliJ IDEA, or Eclipse, or a simple text editor.

 ## Clone the Project